One Room Challenge: Modern Library/Music Room Reveal!

 When choosing a light fixture, I wanted something that was modern and provided excellent overhead lighting.
 I also wanted to ensure that the light fixture matched the finishes in the rest of my home.
 I chose this light from Build.com and I am so impressed with how easy it was to set up, and of course how gorgeous it looks in this room.

 This sconce - need I say more?
-It is visible from both openings of this room and the second you walk in, it grabs your attention and takes your breath away.
+This beauty from Maxim Lighting, is visible from both openings of this room and the second you walk in, it grabs your attention and takes your breath away.
 It's larger than life size makes such a statement and the swing arm provides the perfect light for cozying on the couch.
-I am so grateful to Maxim Lighting for generously donating this stunning piece!

 The furniture pieces in this room are unlike any other in my home.
 The slat wall really pushed me towards rich grays and caramel tones, which is so atypical for me.
 But I'm glad I took the risk and went for something totally outside of my comfort zone.

-I opted for the velvet Phantom Sofa with Power Foot Rest from Apt2B.
-This was a luxurious add to the space and I am so happy I made this choice.
+This velvet Phantom Sofa with Power Foot Rest from Apt2B is such a luxurious add to the space and I am so happy I made this choice.
 Not only is this sofa stylish and comfortable, its a great value add given that I can put my feet up and relax!

 The space in this room is limited, and although I would have loved to put a large ottoman or coffee table, I felt that that would be too overwhelming for this little room.
 So I opted for a cognac colored bench to serve as an ottoman.
 When we have company, this bench could easily be used as extra seating when needed.
 I must add that the cognac color here works so well with the darker gray sofa and really complements the rich wood tones in the slat wall.